tan-through clothes and swimwear for a whole body tan

 Wear a wide-brimmed hat, sunglasses, and lightweight protective clothing to cover areas that you don’t want to tan, and to protect sensitive areas like the face and neck.
 This way, you’ll avoid overexposure while still catching some rays on the target areas.

-See also The Benefits Of Tanning For Mental Health And Wellbeing
+See also The Benefits Of Tan-Through Swimwear For Full Body Tanning

 Indoor Tanning